GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Phase 07: Attacker Establishes Persistence

 Logged into the CFO account via VPN to simulate the attacker's perspective, three inbox rules were created inside OWA.
-The rule names were chosen to look innocuous — Sync, Cleanup, Sort — because real attackers name rules to avoid raising suspicion if the account owner happens to check their settings.
+The rule names were chosen to look real: Sync, Cleanup, Sort, because real attackers name rules to avoid raising suspicion if the account owner happens to check their settings.

 The forwarding rule sent every incoming email to an external Gmail address.
-The attacker now had a live feed of everything the CFO received — vendor invoices, payment approvals, board communications, banking notifications.
+The attacker now had a live feed of everything the CFO received,  vendor invoices, payment approvals, board communications, banking notifications.
 The Cleanup rule deleted any email from Microsoft about security alerts, password resets, MFA prompts, or unusual sign-in activity.
 The real user would never see a notification that their account had been flagged.
-The Sort rule silently moved any email mentioning invoice, payment, wire transfer, bank, or ACH into a hidden folder called RSS Feeds — a folder the attacker monitored, waiting for the right payment conversation to intercept.
+The Sort rule silently moved any email mentioning invoice, payment, wire transfer, bank, or ACH into a hidden folder called RSS Feeds, a folder the attacker monitored, waiting for the right payment conversation to intercept.

 This is the moment in a real BEC incident where the organisation becomes vulnerable to the actual financial loss.
 The attacker is now positioned to reply to a vendor invoice thread, change the payment details, and wait for Finance to process the transfer.